Skip to main content

 note

-Although the platform may work with other versions, using the supported versions is recommended to avoid potential issues.
+Although the platform might work with other versions, using the supported versions is recommended to avoid potential issues.

 Resource requirements